 Generalized chorea

-This classification for the first time made it possible to single out the types of cerebral palsy, which later became the basis for all subsequent classifications.
+This classification made it possible for the first time to identify types of cerebral palsy, which were then used as the basis for all subsequent classifications.

 More than twenty classifications of cerebral palsy have been proposed in the world literature.
-They are based on etiological signs, the nature of clinical manifestations, pathogenetic features.
-In domestic clinical practice, the classification of K.A.
-Semenova (65), which includes the author's own data and elements of the classification by D.S.
-Footer (76) and M.B.
+They are based on etiological signs, the nature of clinical manifestations, and pathogenetic features.
+In domestic clinical practice, the classification of K.A. is most often used.
+Semenova (65), which includes the author’s own data and elements of the classification of D.S.
+Futer (76) and M.B.
 Zucker (80).
 According to this classification, there are five main forms of cerebral palsy:

 Spastic diplegia;